g0tten/evaluation/README.md

 ### MRs for data centres brief description

-Below we provide a brief description of these 6 MR for cloud simulators:
+Below we provide a brief description of these 6 MRs for cloud simulators:

 Relation | Description |
 --- | :--- |